Mercedes-Benz G63 AMG 6X6

 A look at the key data of the G 63 AMG 6x6 makes it clear that this model's off-road world begins at a point where anything less than a vehicle with caterpillar tracks would have to capitulate.
 Six driven wheels, an off-road low-range ratio in the transfer case, portal axles, five differential locks which can be engaged on the move and a tyre-pressure control system which allows the pressure in the huge 37-inch tyres to be adjusted in record time while the vehicle is running – all these are features which one seeks in vain in conventional cross-country vehicles.
 Together, they ensure that the G 63 AMG 6x6 has driving dynamics which are more than a match for the toughest terrain.
 As a result, the show vehicle is able to storm up the highest sand dunes with ease while sand tracks hold no fears thanks to its unshakable directional stability.
 Rocky terrain is negotiated with all the agility of a mountain goat; fording a river becomes almost child's play thanks to the impressive fording capability of one metre.
 And anyone exploring the on-road performance is certain to be impressed by the catapult-like acceleration of this 3.85-tonne pickup.
 Despite its unique drive technology, the show vehicle does not actually represent a new development in terms of technology.
 After 34 years of G-Class production, there is such a large array of "G" parts to draw on that the G 63 AMG 6x6 uses almost exclusively series-production components under the skin.
 A case in point is the drive train: the AMG V8 biturbo engine with 400 kW (544 hp) and 760 newton metres of torque, the AMG SPEEDSHIFT PLUS 7G-TRONIC automatic transmission paired with the front drive system from the G 63 AMG and a rear twin drive train from the 6x6 version which has already proven its reliability in service with users such as the Australian army.
 Plus the ingenious portal axles, which also have military origins, here making their debut in a civilian vehicle.
 The chassis is largely based on the current production configuration, the only difference being that the helical springs and dampers have been adjusted to take account of the changed characteristics of the three-axle model.
 For the springs, too, the engineers were able to draw on the comprehensive array of "G" parts, which includes no less than 15 different spring rates.
 While the front axle takes over the reinforced springs from an armoured special-protection variant, the first rear axle has been given a significantly harder spring rate and the second rear axle a softer one.
 This set-up, together with the rally-proven, adjustable gas-pressure shock absorbers, results in a perfect symbiosis of sporty dynamism and composed comfort, on or off the road.
 Visually, the G 63 AMG 6x6 pickup leaves no room for any doubt as to its true calling.
 The large tyres on the three axles, the huge ground clearance, the height of almost 2.30 metres and the width of some 2.10 metres as well as the clean-cut lines of the pickup immediately inspire respect.
 Like the G 63 AMG and G 65 AMG models before it, the super off-roader with its 5.87-metre-long body has the characteristic AMG brand face with the "twin blade" radiator grille.
 Other visual highlights include the use of elegant carbon fibre for the integrated LED light strips above the windscreen as well as for the large flared wheel arches while the rear load area section has a distinctive stainless-steel roll-over bar.
 The load area, which is lined with particularly tough and durable bamboo, can be accessed by means of a tailboard.

 The vehicle offered here was completed at the factory on December 9, 2014 as a standard G63 AMG in the rare color "Alien Green".
 The vehicle was designed for the German market.
 Here, the first registration takes place on the Daimler AG on 10.11.2015.
 In the spring of 2019, the new owner decides in the course of the purchase and the non-existent availability of a 6X6 to build just such a vehicle on the basis of the G63.
-For this venture, he turns to the market leader in terms of G-model - the company "G Wagon Car Technology GmbH" based in Graz / Austria.
 Here the G63 AMG 6X6 was built up in 1200 working hours according to the manufacturer's specifications and exclusively using original Mercedes components.
-A detailed invoice for all work is available.
 We hand over the vehicle including a complete TÜV acceptance, as well as German papers to its future owner.
 For detailed questions please contact our sales staff at any time.
 Please note that vehicle inspections are only possible after prior appointment.